EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Application Procedure: The applicant must submit the following by the designated deadline: Written narrative addressing the selection criteria and application content; readers read and evaluate how well an applicant has addressed the criteria; all required forms: SF 424; A,B,C,D of Form 525; Assurances Non-Construction programs; Certification Regarding Lobbying, Debarment and Suspension; Drug-Free Workplace Requirements; Disclosure of Lobbying Activity; Certification Regarding Debarment, Suspension, Ineligibility, and Voluntary Exclusion - Lower Tiered Covered Transactions.
+Application Procedure: This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
+The applicant must submit the following by the designated deadline: Written narrative addressing the selection criteria and application content; all required forms: SF 424; A,B,C,D of Form 525; Assurances Non-Construction programs; Certification Regarding Lobbying, Debarment and Suspension; Drug-Free Workplace Requirements; Disclosure of Lobbying Activity; Certification Regarding Debarment, Suspension, Ineligibility, and Voluntary Exclusion - Lower Tiered Covered Transactions.

 Award Procedure: Applications are reviewed by the agency for eligibility and completeness; applications are reviewed and scored by a panel of experts; and applications are ranked according to raw scores.
 A funding slate is prepared and the highest ranked applications are recommended for funding.
 Successful and unsuccessful applicants are notified of the outcome, and grant awards are prepared and mailed to successful grantees.

-Renewals: Applicants may apply for a project period of up to 3 years.
-Renewals are subject to the availability of appropriations.
+Applicants may apply for a project period of up to three years.
+Continuation awards are subject to the availability of appropriations.

 ASSISTANCE CONSIDERATIONS: